tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 [...]
 {% endhighlight %}

+Since we don't know which one to use, we can execute the command once for each pixel format.
 This results in a set of images which are shown in the video below.

 <video width="100%" controls="controls">
   <source src="/assets/{{ imgDir }}/pixelFormats.mp4" type="video/mp4">
 </video>

-We use the -f flag twice.
-Once for the input file and once for the output file

-It is also possible to this with gimp or with custom code.
+One of the pixel formats which results in a clear picture is `0rgb`.
+Generating a `JPEG` using this pixel format can be performed as demonstrated below.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]